Building an incident response framework for your enterprise

 - How could this incident have been avoided?

-The International Organization for Standardization, or ISO, is an independent nongovernmental international standards organization.
-ISO develops voluntary international standards that support innovation and provide solutions to global challenges.
+ISO is an independent, nongovernmental international standards organization.
+It develops voluntary international standards that support innovation and provide solutions to global challenges.

 The ISO representative in the United States is the American National Standards Institute, which, like NIST, has a mission to enhance U.S. competitiveness.
-ISO also may advocate for international standards to become U.S. national standards.
+ISO also advocates for international standards to become U.S. national standards.

 ISO/IEC 27035 is a multipart standard.
 Part 1, mentioned above, introduces incident management principles.
-Part 2 of the standard, ISO/IEC 27035-2, focuses on incident management preparation and planning.
+Part 2, ISO/IEC 27035-2, focuses on incident management preparation and planning.

-Briefly, the ISO standard details how individuals should "detect, report and assess information security incidents; respond to information security incidents ... report information security vulnerabilities ... learn from information security incidents and vulnerabilities, institute preventive controls, and make improvements to the overall approach to information security incident management."
+The ISO standard details how individuals should "detect, report and assess information security incidents and vulnerabilities involved with the incident; respond to information security incidents ... deal with reported information security vulnerabilities ... learn from information security incidents and vulnerabilities involved with the incident, implement and verify preventive controls, and make improvements to the overall approach to information security incident management."

-ISO/IEC 27035-1:2016 outlines the principles underlying information security incident management, which is broken into five areas:
+ISO/IEC 27035-1:2023 outlines the principles underlying information security incident management, which is broken out into the following five areas:

 - Planning and preparation